OpenMDAO/OpenMDAO-Framework/docs/std_lib/driver.rst

 .. index:: algorithm, Enum, SciPy

-There are five parameters that control the solution process in the Broyden solver.
+There are five parameters that control the solution process in the BroydenSolver.

 **algorithm** -- SciPy's nonlinear package contained several algorithms for solving a set of nonlinear equations.
 Three of these methods were considered by their